pantheon-systems/documentation/source/content/new-plans-faq.md

 <dd>

-Introductory price available to the general public until November 15, 2018, after which it will be exclusively available via qualified <ExternalLink link="https://pantheon.io/plans/partner-program" text="Agency Partners"/>.
+Introductory price available to the general public until November 15, 2018, after which it will be exclusively available via qualified [Agency Partners](https://pantheon.io/plans/partner-program?docs).
 Visit our [Preferred Pricing page](https://pantheon.io/plans/agency-preferred-pricing) for more information.

 </dd>